aidenkeating/lacroix/ASSIGNMENT.md

 ## Infrastructure Automation (LaCroix)
 LaCroix is a project that can be used to automate the creation of AWS infrastructure inside a VPC using a `config.json` file.
 The repository for this project is available at: https://github.com/aidenkeating/lacroix

+This configuration file specifies information about the nodes required in the infrastructure including the workstation.
+The chef server is expected to exist already outside of the VPC.

+Once the configuration has been defined and the AWS environment variables have been set the program can be started.
+It will first build a VPC, it will then begin to place each defined instance inside the VPC.
+If the `public` setting is enabled then the instance will be given an elastic IP.

+LaCroix does not perform any Chef tasks, it only builds the infrastructure.
+It felt too specific to make the program work with Chef, currently it's separation makes LaCroix general purpose.
+Once the infrastructure is built however there are helper scripts provided to install chef workstation.

 ## Issues
 The main issues experienced during the project were that the `haproxy` cookbook was not automatically running even though the recipe calls `service haproxy start`.
 The reason for this is that the `/etc/default/haproxy` file contains a setting called `ENABLED` which is set to 0 by default.
 A template was created that defaults this setting to 1 and haproxy started working properly.